What language is spoken in Corsica?

 The official language of Corsica

 The official language spoken in Corsica is French.
-Our island became a part of France at the end of the XVIIIth century and remained ever since.
-France only recognizes French as the official language of the Republic.
+Our island became a part of France at the end of the XVIIIth century and has remained ever since.
+France only recognises French as the official language of the Republic.
 So when Corsica became part of this country, there was no way for any other language to get a co-official status.

-Despite the fact that the entire population was speaking the Corsican language and sweeping away the fact that Italian has been the official language for formal/official communication in Corsica for centuries, France has imposed its language as the one and only.
+Even though the entire population was speaking the Corsican language and sweeping away the fact that Italian has been the official language for formal/official communication in Corsica for centuries, France has imposed its language as the one and only.
 After almost 250 years, 100% of the Corsican population is speaking French.

 The Corsican language and the interest in mutual understanding with Italian

 Yes, you can try to speak some Italian in Corsica, even if it is some little things you remember from school.
-It could possibly help you more than English.
+It could help you more than English.
 This could seem harsh to say, but the average level of English in Corsica is pretty low.
 On the other hand, people who don’t even speak Corsican are accustomed to hearing some words, expressions, and ways to speak in Corsican.
 So there is some “natural” understanding of basic Italian that can help understand each other if you can not manage a single word of French.

 The final say